hkust-hpc-team/hpc4/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to HPC4 documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+HPC4 is a high-performance computing (HPC) cluster at the Hong Kong University of Science and Technology (HKUST).

 .. note::